Jānis Ikaunieks (footballer): Metz

 On 23 December 2014, Metz chairman Bernard Serin confirmed that Ikaunieks would join the Ligue 1 team on a four-year contract.
 The transfer for an undisclosed fee was officially affirmed on 7 January 2015.
 Ikaunieks debuted for Metz' first team on 20 January 2015, coming on as a substitute in the Coupe de France 1/16 finals match victory over US Avranches.
 He made his Ligue 1 debut in a goalless draw against Nice on 31 January.

 AEL (loan)

-In December 2016, Ikaunieks joined Greek Superleague team AEL on a six-month loan.
+In December 2016, Ikaunieks joined Greek Super League team AEL on a six-month loan.
 He debuted in a 2–1 victory over Veria on 14 January 2017.
 On 18 January, against Veria once again, he scored his only goal for AEL in a match that ended 1–1.
 Reportedly, there was no buy option in the loan agreement and thus he returned to Metz at the end of the season.